 In securing evidence, your priority should be making sure that every item of physical evidence is preserved.
 Physical evidence may include broken or faulty equipment, torn clothing, and important documents.
 In this regard, be sure to keep or obtain all medical records pertaining to medical treatment you received as a result of your injury.
 In some scenarios where physical evidence may not be available, such as uneven pavement on a sidewalk causing a “slip and fall;” remember, a picture is worth a thousand words.
 Take detailed photographs of your injuries and the area where the injury occurred, from all angles, and if possible, under the same type of conditions.

 If you were involved in an incident in which a law enforcement officer responded, it is more than likely that a police report was documented and filed.
-If the police did not respond, but the incident occurred on a commercial property such as a gym or grocery store, it is also likely that an incident report was generated.
+If the police did not respond, but the incident occurred on commercial property such as a gym or grocery store, it is also likely that an incident report was generated.
 It is important to understand that you ARE entitled to receive copies of these documents.
-While the police and/or incident report may not be admitted into the civil court proceedings, it can lend a hand in attorney negotiations by providing leverage in your dispute.
+While the police and/or the incident report may not be admitted into the civil court proceedings, it can lend a hand in attorney negotiations by providing leverage in your dispute.
 Facts and conclusions found in police and incident reports may provide: